Union Pacific 9000 Class

 The Union Pacific Railroad 9000 Class is a class of 88 steam locomotives, built by ALCO for the Union Pacific between 1926 and 1930.

 Wheel arrangement

 The Union Pacific 9000 class was the only class of steam locomotives with a 4-12-2 wheel arrangement ever to be built, and was also the largest rigid frame locomotive ever built.
-Under the Whyte notation for the classification of steam locomotives, the locomotives had four leading wheels, twelve coupled driving wheels, and two trailing wheels.
+Under the Whyte notation for the classification of steam locomotives, 4-12-2 represents the wheel arrangement of four leading wheels, twelve coupled driving wheels, and two trailing wheels.
 As the Union Pacific was the only operator of this wheel arrangement, it was often nicknamed the Union Pacific type.